strongloop/strongloop.com2/_posts/2019-10-23-inclusion-of-related-models.md

 ## 1. Set up models and datasource

-You can set up models and datasource by the CLI `lb4 model` and `lb4 datasouce`
+You can set up models and datasource by the CLI `lb4 model` and `lb4 datasouce`.

 I use `MySQL` as my database in this case.
 And here are my models `Customer` and `Order`: